m-lab/jostler/USAGE.md

 `{...}`.
 The object should be formatted as a single line (not pretty printed).
 This object may contain any number of named fields or repeated records.

-NOTE: the example is pretty printed for clarity, but an actual file should not be.
+NOTE: the example is pretty printed for clarity; an actual file *MUST NOT* be.

 ```json
 {